Kiruse/restful.ts/README.md

 - `restful.HeaderMorphSymbol`: Morph the request headers object before they are sent to the server.
 - `restful.ResultMorphSymbol`: Morph the response result payload after received from the server and JSON-parsed.
 Expected to return the user-defined result type.

 All morphing methods are strictly typed where possible based on your API definition.
-The result morpher receives the body as `unknown` in order to require deliberacy in your typing.
+The result morpher receives the response result as `unknown` in order to require deliberacy in your typing.

 **Example:**
 ```typescript